Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 Estimation of KEGG module completeness

-Using anvi-estimate-metabolism we predicted KEGG module completeness as described in (Veseli et al., 2023) for the the organisms listed in NovCor_MetabolicAnalysis_GenomeList_v01.txt.
-This list includes the 30 Corynebacterium genomes selected for metabolic analysis.
+Using anvi-estimate-metabolism we predicted KEGG module completeness as described in (Veseli et al., 2023) for the the organisms listed in anvio_KEGG_30_CtuComplex.txt.
+This list includes the name of the 30 Corynebacterium genomes selected for metabolic analysis and the path to the corresponding anvi’o .db files.

 prefix=NovCor